Close Menu

 HomedecortodayHomedecortoday

 Are you tired of fumbling around for a lamp or light switch in the dark?
-Replace light switches with electrical outlets and enjoy the convenience of plugging in lamps or small appliances wherever you need them.
+Replace a light switch with an electrical outlet and enjoy the convenience of plugging in lamps or small appliances wherever you need them—if your switch box contains a neutral wire.

 Getting Started: Turn Off the Power and Gather Your Tools